 Besides that, customer support tickets are emails converted into tickets, that are later converted back into emails to customers.
 So, why the hell do you need to leave your inbox to support your customers?

 A more immersive Zendesk alternative doesn’t need a more complex system.
 It’s exactly the opposite.
 When you understand the whole thing, it’s easier to make things simpler.
 This is the Drag Team.

 At Drag, we believe that good experiences are the ones that add more value for users and makes their effort decrease at the same time.

-And a software with multiple integrated functions — that make sense between one another — has great value.
-We truly do not know all functions people can achieve with our product, which is why we want everyone to try it out and make the most of it.
+And software with multiple integrated functions — that makes sense between one another — has great value.
+We truly do not know all the functions people can achieve with our product, which is why we want everyone to try it out and make the most of it.